Skip to main content

 • Database software: SQL Server, PostgreSQL, and NoSQL.

-Database software is an essential skill for statisticians, particularly in organizations that collect and store large amounts of data.
+Database software is essential for statisticians, particularly in organizations that collect and store large amounts of data.
 As a statistician, you will need to determine what data you will need to solve a business problem.
 You may also need to extract data from databases or warehouses, depending on whether the organization has dedicated teams for that or not.

 Statistician soft skills